kracr/applied-ethics-ontology/README.md

 Applied ethics is ubiquitous in most domains and requires much deliberation due to its philosophical nature.
 This leads to conflicting courses of action where ethical dilemmas become challenging to resolve.
 The major driving forces in such a decision can be discretized and simplified to provide an indicative answer regarding the morality of an action.

 Knowledge representation and reasoning (KRR) offer an efficient way to explicitly translate abstract ethical concepts into applicable principles within the context of an event.
-To achieve this, we propose ApplE, an Applied Ethics ontology that captures ethical theory and event context to holistically describe the morality of an action.
-The development process adheres to a modified version of the Simplified Agile Methodology for Ontology Development (SAMOD) and utilizes standard design and publication practices.
+To achieve this, we propose [ApplE](http://150.146.207.114/lode/extract?url=https%3A%2F%2Fraw.githubusercontent.com%2Fkracr%2Fapplied-ethics-ontology%2Fmain%2FApplE%2520Ontology%2Fapple.owl&lang=en), an Applied Ethics ontology that captures applied ethics theory and event context to holistically describe the morality of an action.
+The development process adheres to a modified version of the [Simplified Agile Methodology for Ontology Development (SAMOD)](https://essepuntato.it/samod/) and utilizes standard design and publication practices.

-Using ApplE, we model a use case from the bioethics domain that demonstrates our ontology’s social and scientific value.
+Using ApplE, we model a use case from the [bioethics](https://plato.stanford.edu/entries/theory-bioethics/) domain that demonstrates our ontology’s social and scientific value.
 Apart from the ontological reasoning and quality checks, ApplE is also evaluated using the three-fold testing process of SAMOD.
-ApplE follows FAIR principles and aims to be a viable resource for applied ethicists and ontology engineers.
+ApplE follows [FAIR principles](https://www.nature.com/articles/sdata201618) and aims to be a viable resource for applied ethicists and ontology engineers.

 ![alt text](https://github.com/kracr/applied-ethics-ontology/blob/main/images/upper%20level%20ontology.png?raw=true)

 <a name="method"></a>
 ## 2. Methodology

-The ApplE ontology was developed in accordance with the Simplified Agile Methodology for Ontology Development (SAMOD) and the Spiral Software Development Methodology.
+The ApplE ontology was developed in accordance with the [SAMOD](https://essepuntato.it/samod/) and the [Spiral Software Development Methodology](https://www.sciencedirect.com/science/article/abs/pii/B9780080515748500315).
 This customized methodology borrows from agile development and supports quick, iterative cycles of development catered towards ontologies with fewer axioms.
 SAMOD describes the involvement of a domain expert (DE), in our case, an applied ethicist, who outlined the classes to be considered for the ontology in a taxonomy.
 The ontology engineers (OEs) implemented these entities.
 Although SAMOD recommends the involvement of the DE to be limited to the initial development phase, we deviated from this by involving the DE twice: once at the beginning to develop the initial modelet and then to model a domain-specific use case.

 ![alt text](https://github.com/kracr/applied-ethics-ontology/blob/main/images/methodology.jpg?raw=true)